Skip to main content

 Fund with the faucet

-On the wallet detail page, click Faucet.
+On the wallet card, open the menu and click Fund Wallet, then Request Testnet Tokens.
 Free testnet pathUSD arrives in seconds.

 Step 3.
 Connect an agent